Stranded vehicles delay road opening

 Stranded vehicles delaying snow plows kept U.S. Highway 52 blocked Thursday from Carrington to Harvey as wreckers removed vehicles from snow drifts, according to two county sheriffs.

-The no-travel advisory that was lifted includes Velva, Harvey, Carrington, Fessenden, McClusky and surrounding areas.
+The remaining no-travel advisory from Thursday that was lifted includes Velva, Harvey, Carrington, Fessenden, McClusky and surrounding areas.

-“There are a lot of vehicles in the ditch,” Mattice said this afternoon.
-“We are talking 30 to 40 and it’s pretty crazy out there.”
+"There are a lot of vehicles in the ditch," Mattice said Thursday afternoon.
+"We are talking 30 to 40 and it's pretty crazy out there."

 The demand to rescue people from vehicles in the ditch was very taxing, he said.
 Foster County Sheriff's Office deputies were going from call to call, he said.